QuickSwap/quickswap-docs/versioned_docs/version-V2/reference/SDK/01-getting-started.md

 ---

 The pages that follow contain technical reference information on the Uniswap SDK.
-Looking for a <Link to='/docs/v2/javascript-SDK/quick-start'>quickstart</Link> instead?
+Looking for a [quickstart](/guides/javascript-sdk/01-quick-start) instead?
-You may also want to jump into a <Link to='/docs/v2/javascript-SDK/fetching-data'>guide</Link>, which offers a friendlier introduction to the SDK!
+You may also want to jump into a [guide](/guides/javascript-sdk/02-fetching-data), which offers a friendlier introduction to the SDK!

 The SDK is written in TypeScript, has a robust test suite, performs arbitrary precision arithmetic,